RakhithJK/haraka-Haraka-wiki/Write-a-Plugin.md

 ## Lint testing with eslint

 We ask that you [at least mostly] use the coding style in haraka/recommended.
-We've made it easy by publishing an eslint plugin that imports them automatically.
+We've made it easy by publishing an eslint plugin that imports our rules automatically.
 Add an `.eslintrc.json` file to your project dir:

 ```json
 {